Updated August 19, 2023

 - It should be easy to deploy, configure and use.

-- The vulnerabilities should be categorized on the basis of severity and to get the information that needs to be fixed immediately.
+- The vulnerabilities should be categorized based on severity and to get the information that needs to be fixed immediately.

 - The tool can scan the system easily.